davidbliu/Mesos-Docker/README.md

 :_( unfortunately some bugs do exist
 * sometimes subscriber becomes out of sync
+ * here is what to do when that happens:
  * sent request to {{subscriber_host}}:{{subscriber_port}}/cleanup
  * subscriber will re-sync